FilosoferKing/Student_Grade_Table/README.md

 **Description**: The student grade table is an information table listing student names, courses and grades. <br>

 ##Features
-* Gives you total gaede point average of all students.
+* Total grade point average of all students.
 * Alphabetical organization option for student name and student course.
 * Add and delete students.